 Most big breaks come through strategy and perseverance, not happy accidents.

-With that in mind, let’s review eight steps for a successful album launch.
+With that in mind, let’s review seven steps for a successful album launch.

 Here’s a table of contents to help us as we work through the contents below: